Stuart McKinstry: Motherwell loan

 On 17 August 2022, Motherwell announced the return of McKinstry to the club, on a season-long loan deal from Leeds United.
 McKinstry scored goals in consecutive games against Rangers and Aberdeen respectively.
-McKinstry scored his third goal for the club coming off the bench against Hibs and also scored a 4th Motherwell goal against Ross County.
+McKinstry scored his third goal for the club coming off the bench against Hibs and also scored a fourth Motherwell goal against Ross County.

+Queen's Park

+On 3 October 2023, McKinstry joined Scottish Championship club Queen's Park on a contract until the end of the season.

+Hamilton Academical

+On 28 October 2024, McKinstry joined Scottish Championship side Hamilton Academical.

 International career

-McKinstry has represented Scotland internationally at under-17 level.
+McKinstry has represented Scotland internationally at the under-17 level.